StampDutyBack logoStampDutyBack

 What actually qualifies (the very high bar)

-Based on case law and HMRC guidance, a property may genuinely qualify as non-residential if:
+Based on case law and HMRC guidance — see SDLTM00410 and the taxpayer-favourable decision in P N Bewley Ltd v HMRC [2019] UKFTT 65 (TC) (see our Bewley case note) — a property may genuinely qualify as non-residential if:

 • Structural defects make it dangerous to occupy — collapsing walls, ceilings, roof structures, or floors that have failed.
 Not just cracked plaster or damp patches, but actual structural failure.